MuhaibShamsher/Backend-Notes/README.md

 - Search videos with pagination and sorting
 - Edit and delete videos
 - Control video visibility (publish/unpublish)

-### Tweet Management
-- Create and publish tweets
-- View tweets by a specific user
-- Update and delete tweets

 ### Subscription Management
 - Subscribe to channels